edgexfoundry-holding/device-bluetooth-c/README.md

 ```

 ## Build
-To build a local version of the device service, first clone the
-repository.

-Before building the device service, please
+First clone the device service repository.
+Before building the device
-ensure that you have the EdgeX Device-SDK-C installed and
+service, please ensure that you have the EdgeX Device-SDK-C installed
-make sure that the current directory is the device
+and make sure that the current directory is the device service
-service directory (device-ble-c).
+directory (device-ble-c).

 The SDK is installed by either unpacking the tar.gz file into an
 appropriate directory, or by installing the .deb or .rpm package by the